Written By: Vahid Moradi

 When worn by a royal, any accessory automatically becomes priceless-and the rare pink diamond is no exception.
 This magnificent gem has been favored by royalty across the world for centuries, making it a much-coveted variety of diamond.
 Pink diamonds can be found in crown jewel collections across the world and throughout history, including:

-The Daria-i-Noor - The famed Daria-i-Noor pink diamond is the largest cut diamond in the world, weighing an astounding 186 carats.
-This peerless gem was passed between royal courts and worn by numerous kings until 1739, when it became part of Iran's collection of Crown Jewels.
+The Daria-i-Noor - Discovered in India, the famed Daria-i-Noor pink diamond is the largest pink colored diamond in the world, weighing an astounding 186 carats.
+This peerless gem was passed between royal courts and worn by numerous kings until 1739, when the expensive diamond became part of Iran's collection of Crown Jewels.

 The Noor-ul-Ain - Named "the light of the eye," the Noor-ul-Ain is a 60-carat pink diamond that was the centerpiece of Iranian Empress Farah Pahlavi's wedding tiara in 1958.1